Queensland Conveyancing FAQ

 Stay ahead of the game—know your CPD requirements to keep your licence active!

-Agents, your CPD year is individual to you – meaning that say you got your real estate license on 21/03/25, your first CPD year will begin on 21/03/2026 and you must complete your CPD training by 20/03/2027.
-There is a CPD calculator on the OFT website – we have put the link in the FAQ’s section of our website.
+Agents, your CPD year is individual to you.
+Say you got your real estate license on 21/03/25 – your first CPD year will begin on 21/03/2026, and you must complete your CPD training by 20/03/2027.
+There is a CPD calculator on the OFT website – we have put the the Queensland CPD requirements in the FAQ’s section of our website.

 Any CPD you complete before your first CPD year starts won’t count towards your mandatory requirements.

-For more info, please check out the Queensland Government’s continuing professional development for the property industry.
+For more info, please check out the Queensland Government’s the Queensland CPD requirements.

-Contracts for the sale of residential property in Queensland are subject to a five business day statutory cooling off period – unless expressly waived by the buyer or where the property is sold, subject to auction conditions.
+Contracts for the sale of residential property in Queensland are subject to a five business day statutory cooling off period.
+The exceptions: where it is expressly waived by the buyer, or where the property is sold subject to auction conditions.

-The statutory cooling off period starts on the first business day the buyer receives a copy of the contract that is signed by all parties, and ends at 5:00PM on the fifth business day.
-Where the fifth day after a buyer receives a copy of a fully executed contract is a Public Holiday, the statutory cooling off period will expire on the next business day (it rolls over).
+The statutory cooling off period starts on the first business day the buyer receives a copy of the contract signed by all parties.
+It ends at 5:00PM on the fifth business day.
+Sometimes the fifth day after a buyer receives a copy of a fully executed contract is a Public Holiday.
+In that case, the statutory cooling off period will expire on the next business day (it rolls over).

-Keep in mind that if the end of the cooling-off period falls throughout the Easter break Public Holiday period of the Friday to Monday inclusive, it’s going to default to the Tuesday (the next business day).
-Agents should therefore ensure they retain adequate records evidencing the date of delivery of the signed contract to the buyer in order to properly respond in the event that a dispute arises surrounding the effective period of the cooling-off.
+Keep in mind the Easter break Public Holiday period runs Friday to Monday inclusive.
+If the end of the cooling-off period falls in that window, it defaults to the Tuesday (the next business day).
+Agents should therefore retain adequate records evidencing the date the signed contract was delivered to the buyer.
+That way they can properly respond if a dispute arises about the effective cooling-off period.

 Obviously email is the normal method that real estate contracts are distributed – so it’ll be in your emails.
 This same formula applies for any conditions – Building & Pest, Finance, and even Settlement!
 So if they fall over the Easter Long weekend, they will default to the Tuesday after the Easter long weekend.